fritzm/blog.fritzm.org/content/PDP-11/power-harness-2.md

 Tags: Retro-Computing, PDP-11

-Moved the power modules and partial harness back over to the racks today, got everything remounted, finished and dressed the backplane end and completed the inter-H742 connections.
+Moved the power modules and partial harness back over to the racks today, got everything remounted, finished and dressed the backplane terminations, and completed the inter-H742 connections.

-I did not do the runs for the backplane memory to the lower H742, as I do not have any of this.
-I probably won't ever have any, either: these options are specialized to the 11/45, are quite rare, and only cover part of the available address space.
-Additionally, I'd need to track down the details of a backplane ECO to do this part of the harness correctly.
-The core and MOS memory that I do have are all system-unit options.
+I did not do the runs for the backplane memory to the lower H742, as I do not have any backplane memory.
+I probably won't ever have any, either: these memory options are specialized to the 11/45, are quite rare, and only cover part of the available address space.
+Additionally, they would require me to track down the details of a backplane ECO to do the corresponding parts of the harness correctly.
+The core and MOS memory that I do actually have are all system-unit options anyway.

-Here are some pics of the in-rack wiring in progress, and a couple of the finished view of the harness.
-If you add up the capacity of the modules, you'll see that an 11/45 like mine, with floating point, is provisioned with +5V at 100 [sic] amps, and -15V at 20 amps.
+Here are some pics of the in-rack wiring in progress, and a couple views of the finished harness.
+If you add up the capacity of the DC modules, you'll see that an 11/45 like mine (with floating point) is provisioned with +5V at 100 [sic] amps, and -15V at 20 amps.
 That's no joke of a power supply...

 [<img class='image-process-thumb' src='/images/pdp11/harness-progress.jpg'/>]({filename}/images/pdp11/harness-progress.jpg)